 If you want custom features, you can expect to pay anywhere between $400-$8,000.

 Costs of Shopify Add-Ons

 Shopify has a very secure marketplace with all kinds of addons.
-They start from free, but there are many paid versions too.
-Most of these charge on the subscription model, so expect to pay a monthly fee.
+They are usually free, but there are also many paid versions too.
+Most paid Shopify addons charge on the subscription model, so expect to pay a monthly fee.